List of Spider-Man: The Animated Series characters: Scorpion

 In later episodes however he appears without the later mutations (although, sometimes when he gets really angry and attacks Spiderman, he gets his green face with fangs and yellow eyes again in a few seconds).

 In "The Insidious Six", Scorpion becomes a member of the Insidious Six, created by the Kingpin, to kill Spider-Man, so Kingpin can settle off his debt with his enemy, Silvermane, but Spider-Man survived in the end.
 In "The Final Nightmare", he makes a plan to find a cure for his mutation by kidnapping Dr. Stillwell, the scientist who is responsible for turning him into a freak.
-Unfortunately, Stillwell destroys the Neogenic Recombinator to prevent any other beings like the Scorpion from existing again.
+Stillwell destroys the Neogenic Recombinator to prevent any other beings like the Scorpion from existing again.
 Later, he meets Adrian Toomes, a.k.a. the Vulture, who is as smart as Stillwell, and when Toomes' lab was blowing up, Scorpion saved him.
 In "Partners", where Moll replaced Landau, he makes another attempt to cure himself, but fails when Spider-Man stops him (this attempt was a plot created by Spider-Man because he needed Scorpion to give to Alistair Smythe to save the Black Cat).

 In "The Wedding", Scorpion makes a bank robbery and Spider-Man is defeated.
 Then, he takes the wedding rings, so that he and his girlfriend Sara can get married.
 In both conflicts, Scorpion's tail gets broken off and he had to have it replaced.

-Scorpion appears in the Six Forgotten Warriors five-parter as his last appearance as a member of the Insidious Six.
+Scorpion appears in the "Six Forgotten Warriors" five-parter as his last appearance as a member of the Insidious Six.